jxcrw/enigmata/README.md

 # Enigmata
 Much of the Codex is firewalled behind a polymorphic security barrier I now know to be the Enigmata - algorithmic mind puzzles, stress tests of the psyche.
-Rites of passage, perhaps, for those who dare to seek deeper Knowledge.
+Rites of passage, perhaps, for those who would dare to seek deeper.

-If I am to know what lies hidden beneath, I must first master these dark ways.
-I must become one with them.
+So it is that if I am to continue my journey, I must first master these dark ways.
+I must master the Enigmata:

 ```
 ├── aoc         Advent of Code solutions and notes.